Iamjuhwan/Spam-Ham-Email-SMS-detection-Model-/README.md

 cd Spam-Ham-Email-SMS-detection-Model
 pip install -r requirements.txt

-raining the Model: Use the provided Jupyter notebook Spam Detection.ipynb to train the model on your dataset.
+Training the Model: Use the Jupyter notebook Spam Detection.ipynb to train the model on your dataset.
 Open the notebook and follow the instructions to preprocess the data, train the model, and evaluate it.

 Predicting: Use the stacking_class.pkl model to classify new messages.
-Example usage in Python: import pickle
+Example usage in Python:

+## Usage

+import pickle

 # Load the model